PoisotLab/2015_ms_datamining/ms.md

 For each genera, we downloaded the known occurrences from GBIF and BISON.
 This yielded 64763 point-presence records.
-Because the goal is, ultimately, to do spatial modeling of the structure of the network, we removed genera for which less than 100 occurrences where known.
+Because the goal is, ultimately, to do spatial modeling of the structure of the network, we removed genera for which less than 100 occurrences were known.
 This seems like a stringent filter, yet it enables to (i) maintain sufficient predictive powers for SDMs, and (ii) only work on the genera for which we have "high-quality" data.
 Genera with less than 100 records were removed from the occurrence data and from the metanetwork.
 The final metanetwork has 4271 interactions between 188 genera.
-Given the curated publicly available data, it represents the current best description of feeding interactions between species of pine forests.
+Given the curated publicly available data, it represents the current best description of feeding interactions between species of this ecosystem.
 A visual depiction of the network is given in *Fig. 1*.

 In itself, the fact that filtering for genera with over 100 records reduced the sample size from 739 genera to 188 indicates how crucial it is that observations are reported in public databases.
-The type of analysis we present here is only as good as the underlying data.
+The type of analysis we present here, although cost-effective and enabling rapid evaluation of different scenarios, is only as good as the underlying data.
+A concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.

 ## SDM

+For each species in this subset of data, we retrieved the 19 `bioclim` variables, with a resolution of 5 arc-minutes.
+This enabled us to build climatic envelope models for each species.
+The output of these models is, for species
+$i$, the probability of an observation $\mathrm{P}(i)$ within each pixel.
+We appreciate that this is a coarse analysis, but its purpose is only to highlight how the different data can be combined.

 ## Assembly

+For each of the 4271 interactions in the metanetwork, we measured the probability of it being observed in each pixel as being the joint probability of observing both species: $\mathrm{P}(L_{ij}) \propto \mathrm{P}(i)\mathrm{P}(j)$.
+This resulted in 4271 LDMs (Link distribution models).
+Based on these informations, we generated the following illustrations.
+First, a map of species richness (*Fig. 2A*) and number of interactions (*Fig. 2B*).
+Second, a map of *connectance* (*Fig. 2C*), which is the number of interactions divided by the squared species richness.
+Finally, a scatterplot of connectance as a function of latitude (*Fig. 2D*), which reveals a systematic macroecological trend.

 # Opportunities